 Suspicious Activity Reports (SAR)

-A defence is available to the principle money laundering offences prescribed by ss327-329 Proceeds of Crime ACT 2002 (POCA) if a consent to the dealing is granted by the Serious and Organised Crime Agency (SOCA) in response to the submission of a SAR.
+A defence is available for the principle money laundering offences prescribed by ss327-329 Proceeds of Crime ACT 2002 (POCA) if a consent to the dealing is granted by the Serious and Organised Crime Agency (SOCA) in response to the submission of a SAR.

 Offences of failing to report and tipping off carry a maximum sentence of 5 years imprisonment.

 Since the introduction of POCA the number of Suspicious Activity Reports has significantly increased.
 According to figures published by the SOCA the number of Suspicious Activity Reports filed in 2002 was 64,164; in 2012 that figure was with a gradual rise in reports from the banking sector.

 Lawyers Are Available 24/7 & Can Assist with:

 - Providing advice on whether a payment or transaction needs to be reported

 - Providing advice as to whether a payment or transaction requires consent through the submission of a SAR